maximeraafat/BlenderNeRF/README.md

 ## Citation

-If you find this repository useful in your research, please consider citing **BlenderNeRF** using the dedicated GitHub button above. \
-If you made use of **BlenderNeRF** in your artistic projects, feel free to share some of your work using the `#blendernerf` hashtag on social media! :)
+If you find this repository useful in your research, please consider citing **BlenderNeRF** using the dedicated GitHub button above.
+If you made use of this extension for your artistic projects, feel free to share some of your work using the `#blendernerf` hashtag on social media! :)

 ## Upcoming